arousi/UOT-IT-SWE/Elective/flutter_course الحوسبة/itse304_project/README.md

 -   **Profile Management:**
     -   View and update user profile information.
 -   **Navigation:**
-    -   Bottom navigation bar for easy access to different sections of the app.
+    -   Bottom navigation bar implementing GoRouter for easy access to different sections of the app.
--   **State Management:**
+-   **Cubit State Management:**
-    -   BLoC (Business Logic Component) pattern for managing application state.
--   **Cross-Platform Support:**
-    -   Designed to run seamlessly on both Android and iOS devices.
 -   **Local Data Persistence:**
     -   Utilizes SQLite for local data storage.
+-   **Logging:**
+    -   Comprehensive and Bueatiful logging using `Logger` for debugging and monitoring.
+-   **Session Token:** using Shared Preferences

 ## Architecture